RAF Sedgeford

-RAF Sedgeford was a Royal Air Force airfield, located in the East of England county of Norfolk, East Anglia.
+RAF Sedgeford was a Royal Air Force airfield, located approximately 15 miles north-northeast of King's Lynn, in the county of Norfolk, East Anglia.

 History

 RAF Sedgeford was used as an airfield in the First World War, as a satellite airfield (officially called "Night Landing Grounds") of RAF Great Yarmouth.

 First World War

 During the First World War, the airfield was used for home defence duties, and was initially attached to the Royal Navy.
 By 1916, the Royal Flying Corps, a precursor to the current Royal Air Force, took over the facilities.

 After the conclusion of the war, RAF Sedgeford was abandoned around 1919 to 1920.